syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Populating-Data.md

 ---
 # Populating Data in Windows Forms Grid Control

-There are two ways to populate data into a GridControl.
+There are two ways to populate data into a Grid Control.
 One way is to move the data directly into the GridControl and let the underlying grid manage the data.
 Another method is to use GridControl in a virtual mode whereby need to handle certain events to provide data to the grid whenever it is in demand.

 The virtual method for providing data to a GridControl will be discussed in [Virtual Grid](http://help.syncfusion.com/windowsforms/grid/virtual-grid) section with more details.
 This section will walk through the different method used to store data directly into the GridControl’s internal storage.